There’s a whole lot of content on the internet trying to teach people how to fish offshore. Most of it is not very good.

 Successfully approaching an offshore bite is challenging, and there is an attention to detail and a certain level of patience required that is often misunderstood.
 It’s something that requires a ton of repetition and hours on the water to master.
-I can’t change that, but if you’re someone that is still struggling to catch offshore bass, I’m hoping I can jumpstart that process.
+I can’t change that, but if you’re someone that is still struggling to catch offshore bass, I can jumpstart that process.

 If you’re reading this and thinking “I’m not very good at this”, I promise you are better than I was.
 I used to get up at 4AM to catch the morning topwater bite in the summertime, because I simply could not catch fish any other way.

-Step 1: The topo map
+Step 1: The Topo Map

 Instead of looking for individual pieces of structure that may hold fish, cut out 95% of the water immediately.
 Select one small area of the lake as your target zone.
-I usually opt for a medium to small creek arm that has some structure out in front if I can find it.
-It doesn’t matter too much though.
-This is about learning, so don’t put too much thought into whether or not it looks good.
-Select an area that you can scan in no more than three hours and consider that your target zone for the day.
+I usually opt for a medium to large creek arm that has some structure out in front if I can find it.
+I fish in the south where most lakes are man-made reservoirs with numerous creek arms.
+The areas around the entrances to these usually have a good amount of enticing offshore structure.